studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 ## Assistive Tools: A Matter of Design

-To reach the already mentioned third goal of Assistive Technology barriers are remove by the right design.
+To reach the already mentioned third goal of Assistive Technology barriers are removed by the right design.
-Thus, this approach will be described more in detail and principles of Universal Design are presented.
+Thus, this approach will be described more in detail, and principles of Universal Design are presented.

 ### Narrowing the Gap

 As mentioned before in chapter 1.2 Disability as Difference between Personal Ability and Societal Demands the Gap Theory says that disability is the difference between the personal abilities and the demands which are posed to this person by society or environment.
-There are two directions to close the gap between abilities and demands – first, to increase the personal abilities or second to decrease the demands of a product or the environment.
+There are two directions to close the gap between abilities and demands – first, to increase the personal abilities, or second to decrease the demands of a product or the environment.

 Figure 35: Narrowing the gap between personal abilities and demands either through increasing the abilities with assistive tools or through decreasing demands with the help of (universal) design [@zagler:2013].